zvonler-sfw/dpdk/drivers/net/cxi/devplan.md

  * ☑ Updating to use cxi_context like other test programs
  * ☑ Adding receive functionality - learning to program set list
  * ☑ Receive side now working
+ * ☐ Change receive side back to direct libcxi calls to support multithreading
+ * ☐ Some packets are not being caught by the receiver - need to understand why
+ * ☐ Code review once receive side uses direct libcxi again

 #### Netsim setup